The Supreme Court has delayed creating a majority Black voting district in Louisiana

 The U.S. Supreme Court has put a temporary hold on a lower court's order for the creation of a second majority Black congressional district in Louisiana.

-The order by the high court, released Tuesday, comes after the lower court found that a newly drawn map of voting districts for Louisiana's six seats in the U.S. House of Representatives violated the Voting Rights Act by diluting the votes of Black voters.
+The order by the high court, released Tuesday with dissents from the three liberal justices, comes after the lower court found that a newly drawn map of voting districts for Louisiana's six seats in the U.S. House of Representatives would likely violate the Voting Rights Act by diluting the votes of Black voters.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.